zmahfuz0613/js-algos-translate-to-roman/README.md

 ### Notes

-- **No for loops allowed.** Refer to the [Airbnb Style Guide](https://github.com/airbnb/javascript#iterators-and-generators) for more on why "for loops" are disadvantageous to other iterators.
+- **No for loops allowed.** Refer to the [Airbnb Style Guide](https://github.com/airbnb/javascript#iterators-and-generators) for more on why "for loops" are disadvantageous, compared to other iterators.

 Pull requests due by 11pm.
 Happy hacking!